-1.1 This Agreement is by and between the City of Santa Rosa, hereinafter referred to as "City," and Teamsters Local Union 856, hereinafter referred to as "Union."
+1.1 This Agreement is by and between the City of Santa Rosa, hereinafter referred to as "City," and the Santa Rosa City Employees' Association, hereinafter referred to as "Association."
+The Association has informed the City that, as of the date of execution, the Association is affiliated with Teamsters Local 856.